cheomanigua/godotdoc/content/docs/recipes/economy.md

 In this article we are going to create an economy simulation between cities.
 We present four solutions:

-1. The first solution uses two **Classes** and an two **Arrays** to store the instances of the class.
+1. The first solution uses two **Classes** and an **Array** to store the instances of one of the classes.
 2. The second solution uses a **Class** and a **Dictionary** to store the instances of the class.
-3. The third solution is slighthy different implementation of the second solution.
+3. The third solution is a slighthy different implementation of the second solution.
 4. The forth solution uses only **Dictionaries**.

 ## Solution 1.
 Class to Array